muldjord/skyscraper/ARTWORK.md

 ...
 <output>
 ```
 The output node describes a single piece of artwork to be exported when scraping.
-You can have as many (or little) output nodes as you like.
+You can have as many (or few) output nodes as you like.

 An output node with no nested 'layer' nodes will export the type with no compositing.